RyanLamansky/dotnet-webassembly/README.md

 Feedback on these (via GitHub issue) is welcome.
 The API will be frozen with the 1.0 release.

+* Only static members can be used for imports.
+This needs to be addressed for the library to have functional parity with browser implementations and for linking multiple WASM instances to each other.
 * Some WebAssembly class names collide with entries in System (`Type`, `ValueType`).
 This probably won't be changed because this is why we have namespaces, and these names are appropriate for WebAssembly.
 * The `WebAssembly.Instructions` namespace has a high number of classes--nearly 200, one per instruction plus some helper base classes.